antonio-f/GPT_from_scratch/README.md

 Very simple implementation of GPT architecture.

 Based on A. Karpathy's code.
-Needs only PyTorch and Jupyter.
+Needs just PyTorch and Jupyter.